PowersLiam/Dice-Helper/README.md

 This project is a tool to assist with dice rolling games.
 It will be able to digitally roll dice and calculate dice probabilities for the user.
 For example you could ask the program to tell you the percentage chance of rolling at least 3 5s or higher on 7 six-sided dice (d6).

-This is a console application which requires you enter commands typed in a particular way:
+This is a console application which requires you enter commands typed in a particular way (although it is not case sensitive):

 exit (end program)
 clear (clear console)